Cocoa Cola Cake

 - In a large bowl, combine the first seven ingredients; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Fold in marshmallows.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 15 minutes.